brucezztong/ZZTong-Prefabs/README.txt

 SERVER INSTALLATION - TBD

-WARNING: If you choose to extract POIs from this modlet you need to know how Parts wnd Localization work or you will not end up with complete POIs and Tiles!
+WARNING: If you choose to extract POIs from this modlet you need to know how Parts and Localization work or you will not end up with complete POIs and Tiles!
 I suggest you leave everything packed up in the modlet.

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

 Both.
 You want the modlet on both the server and all the clients.
-Anyone who tells you POIs can be server-side only is conveying out-of-date information.
+Anyone who tells you POIs can be server-side only is conveying information information without enough nuance.
+Server-side only mostly works.
+(Keyword "mostly.")

 While a server-side only installation will convey the blocks of a POI, it does not convey the Localization information and the details of triggers linked to